Visual Content Marketing Strategy

-According to marketing expert Neil Patel, brands who succeed at content marketing experience 7.8 times more site traffic than companies who are not crafting compelling, valuable content.
+According to digital marketing expert Neil Patel, brands who succeed at content marketing experience 7.8 times more site traffic than companies who are not crafting compelling, valuable content.

-This 8% increase in eye traffic on your brand is one of the many reasons why every company should create a solid digital footprint and integrated content marketing strategy.
-A well thought out content strategy helps prospects find you when they are looking for your services.
+This 8% increase in eye traffic on your brand is one of the many reasons why every doctor should create a digital footprint and integrated content marketing strategy.
+A well thought-out content strategy helps prospects find you when they are looking for your services.
 It also helps your bottom line if your content answers sales questions that representatives previously answered by phone.

-Establishing a content library or newsroom takes a lot of work, and a lot of content.
+Establishing a content library or newsroom takes a lot of work and a lot of content.
 However, if you already have a public relations firm or social media management firm, they can help create content for you.
 This has become a critical function of the PR department as the lines between PR/Social Media/Marketing becoming further blurred together.
 If you already have retained a firm and want to try getting more bang for your buck this month, try having your PR firm work on content marketing for you, rather than pushing out traditional press releases (that no one is reading.)

 “Use content as your currency to create marketable content your prospects are seeking.”

 Consider the journey your ideal clients follow to find your product or service.
 Go on a treasure hunt to discover all the keywords your current clients and potential prospects use to find your company and solve their problems.
-This includes long-form, problem-based keywords, solution-based keywords and casual language.
+This includes long-form, problem-based keywords, solution-based keywords, and casual language.

 Tip: Use Buzzsumo to research the most highly shared articles in your industry to get ideas for what topics you should be writing about.

-Public relations agencies and social media management firms know exactly what your content library should (and should not!) include.
+Public relations agencies know exactly what your content library should (and should not!) include.
 Your content library needs to provide solutions to your customers’ and prospects’ greatest challenges.
-If you deliver smart content to help make them become informed decision makers, then you can expect more highly qualified purchase decisions resulting in ideal new clients.
+If you deliver smart content to help make them become informed decision-makers, then you can expect more highly qualified purchase decisions resulting in ideal new clients and patients.